-2.3 Procurements of Products and Services
+Procurements of Products and Services

-Products from other publishers in general, consists of 2 parts.
+Products from other publishers : in general, consists of 2 parts.

-- 1. Books for distribution: At present the books that are distributed to all bookstores through out the country come from the Company's own publishing house and other around 398 publishers who decide to grant the Company as their distributors to distribute their book nationwide.
-The Company will consider only the products which are in accordance with the Company's marketing direction and have an opportunity to sell. - 2.
-Books and other goods SE-ED Book Center sells directly: SE-ED Book Center receives goods from 2 main channels: the Company's distribution business unit and the other channel and mostly deals directly with suppliers by the marketing department of SE-ED Book Center in charge of consideration and selection of products for sales in the Company bookstores.
+- Books for distribution : At present the books that are distributed to all bookstores through out the country come from the Company's own publishing house and other around 462 publishers who decide to grant the Company as their distributors to distribute their book nationwide.
+The Company will consider only the products which are in accordance with the Company's marketing direction and have an opportunity to sell. - Books and other goods SE-ED Book Center sells directly : SE-ED Book Center receives goods from 2 main channels: the Company's distribution business unit and the other channel and mostly deals directly with suppliers by the marketing department of SE-ED Book Center in charge of consideration and selection of products for sales in the Company bookstores.

-Relation with suppliers and the effect of losing them: For value of products bought for reselling from each distributor will not be more than 30% of total selling cost, whereby the proportion of product value purchased from the 10 first largest trading partners against the cost of goods sold for the past 3 years is illustrated as follows:
+Relation with suppliers and the effect of losing them :

+For value of products bought for reselling from each distributor will not be more than 30% of total selling cost, whereby the proportion of product value purchased from the 10 first largest trading partners against the cost of goods sold for the past 3 years is illustrated as follows :

-Description Year 2015 Year 2014 Year 2013 Description Value % Value % Value % Value of reselling products from the first 10 1.082.43 39.89 1.356.37 44.93 1.173.91 34.74 largest trading partners 1,002.43 39.09 1,000.07 44.93 1,173.91 34.74 Total cost of goods sold 2,713.43 100 3,018.63 100 3,379.52 100
+Year 2015 Year 2014 Year 2013 Item Value % Value % Value % Value of reselling products from the first 10 lagest trading partners 1,082.43 39.89 1,356.37 44.93 1,173.91 34.74 Total cost of goods sold 2,713.43 100 3,018.63 100 3,379.52 100